 What is a feedback sandwich?A feedback sandwich is a technique that uses two forms of feedback – positive and negative – to create a constructive environment.
 The idea is to provide feedback in such a way as to balance the positive and negative comments so that each person feels heard and respected.
 This technique can be beneficial when the feedback receiver is experiencing negative emotions, such as frustration or anger.
 By providing both positive and negative feedback, the feedback sandwich helps reduce stress and tension in the workplace.
 In addition to reducing negative emotions, this technique is also effective for increasing positive emotions like gratitude and enthusiasm; rather than providing only positive or negative feedback, it’s best to use both types of feedback frequently so that the recipient can find avenues of growth regardless of the feedback type.

 How can managers use the feedback sandwich method?The feedback sandwich is a method of providing feedback that incorporates both positive and negative feedback.
 The idea is to create a balanced and constructive feedback session to help managers improve communication skills and build trust with their employees.
-The feedback sandwich can be used in different situations, such as team-building exercises or coaching sessions.
+This feedback approach can be used in different situations, such as team-building exercises or coaching sessions.
 Managers can use the feedback sandwich to help employees identify and address problems early on, ensuring they can improve their performance and continually develop their skills and abilities.
 Overall, the feedback sandwich is an effective way for managers to provide constructive feedback to their employees, helping them reach their full potential and become more effective and satisfied employees.

 The feedback sandwich modelThe process typically works in three steps, starting with an appraisal of the positive aspects of the team member’s performance.
 In this flow, the manager then adds bits of criticism in the middle.
 Here, the manager can creatively highlight some mistakes and areas of improvement that need more focus.
 Afterward, the manager ends with some appreciative remarks to keep the employee morale high and direct them toward growth.